Webhooks API

 retry_in with the minutes to wait until the request is retried, with a maximum value of 1440

-Note 1.
-If an order is manually cancelled through the interface or Order Update API the request process will be stopped
+Note 1: If you manually cancel via the interface or Order Update API, the request process stops.

 3. Denial notification